AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 ...
 ```

-The next step is to run the following command to build and run the YOLO container, but make sure Docker Desktop is running.
-You can go to the Windows menu, search for Docker Desktop, and open it.
+The next step is to run the following command to **build and run the YOLO** container, but make sure **Docker Desktop** is running.
+You can go to the Windows menu, search for **Docker Desktop**, and open it.
 Wait for it to start, then type the following command in your terminal:

 ```
 docker-compose up --build
 ```

 `--build` is used when we want to build the Docker container for the first time.
-This usually takes a long time and can be as large as 10 GB, so make sure you have enough Local Storage.
+This usually takes a long time and can be as large as **10 GB**, so make sure you have enough **Local Storage**.

-Next, open Label Studio in your browser again, create a project by clicking the Create button, and give your project a name.
-For example, "YOLO - Bounding Box - Fruits".
+Next, open Label Studio in your browser again, create a project by clicking the **Create** button, and give your project a name.
+For example, **"YOLO - Bounding Box - Fruits"**.
 This is important so you don't forget what dataset you're labeling and what the task is.
 But basically, name it however you like.

-Next, adjust the Labeling Interface.
+Next, adjust the **Labeling Interface**.
 Once the YOLO container is running, you need to adjust the Labeling Interface in Label Studio to match the YOLO format.
 You can find the guide 👉 [**here**](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/yolo#quick-start).

 Go to the **Labeling Setup** panel and select `Custom template`.